ajaydang/workout-tracker/README.md

-# Workot Tracker
+# Workout Tracker

-Workout Tracker is designed to help users easily track and manage their workouts .It’s crucial for fitness enthusiasts to track their exercise routines and monitor their progress.
+Workout Tracker is designed to help users easily track and manage their workouts.
+It’s crucial for fitness enthusiasts to track their exercise routines and monitor their progress.
+With features like user authentication using JSON Web Tokens (JWT), the API ensures secure access to personal workout data.

 **Techstack**
 - Nodejs